Fall 2017 Externships Application Schedule

-The Externship on the Federal Government in D.C. is a full-semester offering for selected Columbia Law School third-year J.D. candidates in the fall and second- and third-year J.D. candidates in the fall 2015 semester.
-It is designed to provide a valuable hands-on complement to the Law School’s more conventional teaching offerings in public law, affording an opportunity to integrate aspects of students’ public law education in an applied setting.
+The Externship on the Federal Government in DC is a full-semester offering for selected Columbia Law School third-year J.D. candidates in the fall and second- and third-year J.D. candidates in the spring.
+The Externship provides a valuable hands-on complement to the Law School’s more conventional teaching offerings in public law, affording an opportunity to integrate students’ public law education in an applied setting.
 Admission is by application only.
 Up to 15 students will be selected.
-Ellen Chapnick, Dean for Social Justice Initiatives, and Rachel Pauley, Director of Government Programs, will oversee externship placements, including the application process and term-time counseling.
-William Yeomans, Alexander Krulic and Rachel Pauley will teach the seminar components of the program in Washington, D.C.
-(Please note that this course is still accepting and considering applications on a case-by-case basis.)
+Rachel Pauley, Director of Government Programs and Lecturer-in-Law, will oversee Externship placements, including the application process and term-time counseling.
+William Yeomans, Alexander Krulic and Rachel Pauley will teach the seminar components of the program in Washington, DC.

 Federal Prosecution: U.S. Attorney's Office, Southern District of New York Externship

-Margaret Garnett and Co-Teacher TBD, Lecturers-in-Law (2 ungraded academic and 2 ungraded clinical credits)
+Margaret Garnett, Michael Gerber and Micah Smith, Lecturers-in-Law (2 ungraded academic and 2 ungraded clinical credits)

 The Federal Prosecution Externship at the U.S. Attorney's Office for the Southern District of New York offers students the opportunity to learn about investigating and prosecuting federal criminal cases in United States District Court.
 Students will be placed in the Criminal Division of the United States Attorney's Office for the Southern District of New York, where they will work with Assistant United States Attorneys representing the federal government in a wide range of criminal prosecutions, including ones involving firearms, narcotics, fraud, immigration, child exploitation, public corruption, terrorism and violent crimes.
 The externship will also consist of a weekly seminar taught by Margaret Garnett, Chief of Appeals for the Office’s Criminal Division, and Assistant U.S. Attorneys Michael Gerber and Micah Smith.